-Thursdays from 10:00 AM to 11:00 AM, and from 2:00PM-3:00PM
+Thursdays from 1:00PM-3:00PM

 ... and by appointment

 email: mcaler@wcupa.edu office phone: 610-436-2320

 webpage: This course has a D2L webpage.
 Homeworks, this syllabus, and all other related course materials will be posted to this webpage.
 Please let me know if you are unable to access it.
 Being able to access the D2L website will be critical to student success in this course.